eric432/contest-counter/README.md

 # contest-counter
-Simple flat file counter. click button saves count to txt file.
+Simple flat file counter.
+Click a button to save count to txt file.